Seborrhoeic dermatitis in adults

 - Capasal Therapeutic Shampoo

 As with the treatment shampoos above, avoid using these more than twice a week as there is a risk of irritation.

 If the scalp becomes very scaly, you may need a de-scaling agent such as salicylic acid along with the shampoo.
 Alternatively, Capasal shampoo is a tar-based shampoo which contains a de-scaling agent.

 Elsewhere on the body

 The important message is that long-term treatment is needed to keep this condition at bay.
 If it recurs, it is not because the treatment has failed – it is because of the persistent nature of the condition, due to sensitivity to Malassezia yeasts.
-Therefore ongoing treatment with anti-yeast measures is vital.
+Therefore, ongoing treatment with anti-yeast measures is vital.

-If you live in England and you pay for your prescription, it may be worth investing in an NHS prescription pre-payment certificate (FP95), which you can apply for online or at some registered pharmacies.
+If you live in England and you pay for your prescriptions, it may be worth investing in an NHS prescription pre-payment certificate (FP95), which you can apply for online or at some registered pharmacies.
 Ask your pharmacy about obtaining a PPC (FP95) form.
 Most of the treatments are available from your pharmacist without a prescription, although some are quite expensive.

 To obtain the information on this page in a PDF format, please download our Seborrhoeic dermatitis in adults factsheet, below.